Jsparrow/jsparrow.github.io/docs/rules/replace-multi-branch-if-by-switch.md

 description:
     In Java 14, the switch expressions turned into a standard feature.
-    This rule replaces multi-branch if statements by corresponding switch expressions or switch statements with a switch labeled rules.
+    This rule replaces multi-branch if statements by corresponding switch expressions or switch statements with switch labeled rules.
     Because this rule removes a lot of redundant parts of code, readability is improved.

 tags: ["Java 14", "Old Language Constructs", "Readability"]